 - Tell your mum or dad, or any adult that you trust.

-by Ben and Fernley – Co-ordinators for the St Ambrose BBC News Team.
+by Ben and Fernley – Coordinators for the General News section.

 Jimmy Saville abused victims at BBC Studios and several other locations due to an ‘admiring culture’ at the BBC, an escaped report has claimed.

 A draft report from the Dame Janet Smith’s leaked report into the BBC and the sexual abuse carried by the shamed Jimmy Saville, reveals ‘there were at least 61 sexual assaults at the BBC’s studios with victims as young as nine.’